Racing5372/CosmosAR/README.md

 - Unity configured to build for iOS
 - Xcode
+-A Vuforia account

 1. Clone this repository
 2. Make a new project in Unity
 3. Move all the stuff in the Unity folder into the newly created project's folder
+4. Add your Vuforia license key into Vuforia's settings
-4. Go to file, build settings, select iOS and press build
+5. Go to file, build settings, select iOS and press build
-5. Once it builds, import the newly created folder into Xcode
+6. Once it builds, import the newly created folder into Xcode
-6. Plug your iDevice into your Mac
+7. Plug your iDevice into your Mac
-7. Sign the app using your Apple ID
+8. Sign the app using your Apple ID
-8. Press build
+9. Press build

 -------